Palmipalooza/widgets/README.md

 ![picture](Search-Demo.png)

-DROPDOWN Widget - Reusable.
+DROPDOWN Widget - Reusable, options provided in the dropdown are customizable/passed as props.
 Shows a list of color options that a user can select from the dropdown menu.
 Selecting a different color updates text color.
+App component holds the selection piece of state and passes the current selection down as props.

 Hooks Used: useState, useEffect, useRef